bids-standard/BEP028_BIDSprov/examples/nipype/README.md

 The workflow code is inside `code/normalize.py` and performs:
 1. a brain extraction of a T1w anatomical file `sub-001/anat/sub-001_Tw.nii.gz`, using BET;
-2. a normalisation to MNI152 of the resulting file, using FLIRT;
+2. a registration to MNI152 of the resulting file, using FLIRT;
 3. exporting relevant output files to a BIDS compliant name space.

 See [hereafter](#running-the-workflow) for more details on how to run the workflow.